ISISNeutronMuon/quickBayes/README.md

 Download and install the latest version of `mamba` for your platform from the link above by running the script you download and following the instructions.

+To activate pre-commit, setup the Conda environment and then type ``pre-commit install`` into your terminal (Git bash on Windows).

 ### Linux

 Create a minimal conda environment named `quasielasticbayes-dev` (you can use another name if you prefer):